chimericdream/worldofpannotia.com/src/_skills/diplomacy.md

   trained_only: false
   armor_check_penalty: false
   check: |
-    You can change the attitudes of others (nonplayer characters) with a successful _diplomacy_ check; see the Influencing NPC Attitudes sidebar, below, for basic DCs.
+    You can change the attitudes of others (nonplayer characters) with a successful {% skill_link diplomacy %} check; see the Influencing NPC Attitudes sidebar, below, for basic DCs.
 In negotiations, participants roll opposed Diplomacy checks, and the winner gains the advantage.
 Opposed checks also resolve situations when two advocates or diplomats plead opposite cases in a hearing before a third party.

     #### Influencing NPC Attitudes

-    Use the table below to determine the effectiveness of _diplomacy_ checks (or Charisma checks) made to influence the attitude of a nonplayer character, or wild empathy checks made to influence the attitude of an animal or magical beast.
+    Use the table below to determine the effectiveness of {% skill_link diplomacy %} checks (or Charisma checks) made to influence the attitude of a nonplayer character, or wild empathy checks made to influence the attitude of an animal or magical beast.

     |---
     | Initial Attitude |: New Attitude (DC to achieve) :|<|<|<|<